-2. Classification, Provisioning and Write off of Advances
+2. Classification, Provisioning and Write off of Our audit procedures included, but were not limited to the following: Advances

-(Refer note 5.2 of schedule 17 and note 1.2, 2.1.1 and 2.1.5 of schedule 18 to the Consolidated Financial Statements)
+(Refer schedule 5, schedule 9, note 5.2 of schedule 17 and note 1.2, 2.1.1 of schedule 18 to the consolidated financial

-The Bank's portfolio of advances to customers amounts to Rs 571,424.16 crores as at March 31, 2020 comprising of Wholesale Banking and Retail Banking customer.
+The Bank's portfolio of advances to customers amounts to Rs.
+6,23,720.19 crores as at March 31, 2021.

-As required under Income Recognition, Asset Classification and provisioning norms (IRAC norms), guidelines on COVID 19 related Regulatory Package dated March 27, 2020 and April 17, 2020 issued by the Reserve Bank of India (the "RBI") ('Regulatory Package') and other circulars, notifications and directives issued by the RBI, the Bank classifies advances into performing and non-performing advances which consists of Standard, Sub-standard, Doubtful and Loss and makes appropriate provisions.
+As required under Income Recognition, Asset Classification and Provisioning Norms (IRAC norms), guidelines on COVID 19 related Regulatory Package dated March 27, 2020, April 17, 2020 and May 23, 2020 issuedbytheReserveBankofIndia(the"RBI")('Regulatory Package'), Circulars on Resolution Framework for COVID-19 related stress and restructuring of advances dated August 06, 2020 ('Resolution Framework') and other circulars, notifications and directives issued by the RBI, the Bank classifies advances to performing and non-performing which consists of Standard, Substandard, Doubtful and Loss and recognizes appropriate provisions.